Rennen

 Investment costs

-• It has been more about management than financial investment.
-The most notable investment has been the soil moisture probes.
+The transition has been more about a change in management practices than financial investment.
+The most notable investment has been in soil moisture probes.

 New practices